arakkkkk/obsidian-kanban.nvim/README.md

 - Line beginning with `@` is **due**.

 ### Optional telescope search
-If you installed telescope.nvim, you can search kanban project files by `KanbanOpen telescope` command.
+If you installed telescope.nvim, you can search kanban project files by `:Obsidian kanban telescope` command.

 This command search markdown files by `kanban-plugin: .+` which is same options to Obsidian kanban.